austingw/raincheck/README.md

 # About #

-This application uses the OpenWeather API to pull current weather data for a given city, based upon an assignment.
+This application uses the OpenWeather API to pull current weather data for a given city, based upon an assignment from The Odin Project.
 Due to the scope of the project only _exact_ city names can be used (i.e. no zip codes, mispelled names, etc.)

 # Features #